Social sciences – classroom activities

 Careers in geography

-- University of Canterbury website - careers, internships and employment
+- University of Canterbury website - careers in geography

 - The University of Waikato website - careers in geography